anhaidgroup/active_matcher/doc/installation-guides/install-cloud-based-cluster.md

     spark://ip-000-00-0-000.ec2.internal:7077

-On each of your worker machines, you must start a spark worker.
+On each of your worker machines, you must start a Spark worker.
 You can do so by navigating to the ‘spark’ folder and executing the following command.

     ./sbin/start-worker.sh {URL of your spark master}

-After you have started a worker, it will appear in the spark master UI, under the workers section.
+After you have started a worker, it will appear in the Spark master UI, under the workers section.
 If it does not appear, make sure that your ports are opened.

-Each spark worker you create will also provide a worker UI to allow you to monitor the status of that worker.
-You can open up a worker node’s UI by entering the following into the search bar of a web browser.
+Each Spark worker you create will also provide a worker UI to allow you to monitor the status of that worker.
+You can open up a worker node’s UI by entering the following into the search bar of a Web browser.

     {public IPv4 address of the worker node}:8081

 Make sure that you have opened port 8081 on the worker node.

-You now have a spark cluster running.
-You can run spark applications using the following command on your driver node:
+You now have a Spark cluster running.
+You can run Spark applications using the following command on your driver node:

     {path to the ‘spark’ folder}/bin/spark-submit --master {master URL} {path to your spark application}

-When you run a spark application, a job UI will be available which will allow you to monitor the status of your cluster as it performs the spark job.
-You can open up the job UI by entering the following into the search bar of a web browser:
+When you run a Spark application, a job UI will be available which will allow you to monitor the status of your cluster as it performs the Spark job.
+You can open up the job UI by entering the following into the search bar of a Web browser:

     {public IPv4 address of your driver node}:4040

 Make sure that you have opened port 4040 on your driver node.
-Note that the job UI is only available when you have a spark job running on your cluster; once the job finishes, the UI will become unavailable.
+Note that the job UI is only available when you have a Spark job running on your cluster; once the job finishes, the UI will become unavailable.

 ### Testing the Spark Cluster